ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Lighthouse is a consensus client implementation written in Rust under the Apache-2.0 license.
 It is maintained by Sigma Prime and has been stable and production-ready since Beacon Chain genesis.
 It is relied upon by a wide variety of enterprises, staking pools and individuals.
 It aims to be secure, performant and interoperable in a wide range of environments from desktop PCs through to sophisticated automated deployments.

+Documentation can be found in [Lighthouse Book](https://lighthouse-book.sigmaprime.io/).

 ### Lodestar

 Lodestar is a consensus client implementation written in Typescript under LGPL-3.0 license

 ### Prysm
+a

-Prysm is a consensus client implementation written in Go under GPL-3.0 license.
+Prysm is a full-featured, open source consensus client written in Go under the GPL-3.0 license.
+It features an optional webapp UI and prioritizes user experience, documentation, and configurability for both stake-at-home and institutional users.

+Visit [Prysm docs](https://docs.prylabs.network/docs/getting-started/) to learn more.

 ### Synchronization modes {#sync-modes}